 What makes an elixir different from a smoothie is that they contain powerful herbs and spices, making them not only nutrient dense, but also therapeutic– they have medicinal properties.

-This specific elixir has chaga tincture in it.
+This specific elixir has chaga tincture in it, but you can also use Chaga Tea as a base.
 (To learn more about chaga mushrooms and how to make chaga tincture check out this site.)
 Chaga mushroom is a medicinal mushroom and is considered the king of mushrooms.
 Chaga mushrooms grow on Birch Trees, the bark of which have been known for their immune regulating properties.
 As these mushrooms grow, they build up the medicinal properties found in the bark of the Birch Tree.
 Chaga mushrooms are also known to help symptoms of cancer and protect against the development of cancer.